admmpy/AIDE/README.md

 Artificially Intelligent Development Environment for SQL learning.

 A local SQL IDE with LLM-powered practice question generation, similar to LeetCode/HackerRank for SQL.
-Ultimately will be capable of producing practice questions for targeted areas e.g. utiliing window functions
+Capable of producing targetted practice questions as well as generating random questions based on difficulty

 ## Features